• Skip to primary navigation

 Armenian coffee ingredients

-This coffee recipe needs just 3 ingredients – finely ground coffee, sugar, and green cardamom.
+This coffee recipe needs three ingredients: finely ground coffee, sugar, and green cardamom.

 Buy the finest coffee powder to make Armenian-style coffee.
-You can also get your choice of coffee beans and grind them to a fine powder using a coffee grinder.
+You can also grind your coffee beans to a fine powder using a coffee grinder.

-Sugar is optional, but you can add the quantity as per your taste.
+Sugar is optional, but you can add the quantity to your taste.

 Cardamom is also optional but highly recommended as it adds a distinct flavor and aroma.